NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

     >>> type(ds_spec)
     <class 'validphys.core.DataSetSpec'>

-here we are obtaining the result from the production rule :py:mod:`validphys.config.CoreConfig.produce_dataset`, the required arguments are ``dataset_input``, ``cuts`` and ``theoryid``.
+Here we are obtaining the result from the production rule :py:mod:`validphys.config.CoreConfig.produce_dataset`, the required arguments are ``dataset_input``, ``cuts`` and ``theoryid``.

 .. note::
-    It seems odd to require a `theoryid` and parameters in the `dataset_input` which refer to theory settings in order to load data, however this is a relic of the underlying c++ code which performs the loading of data, which intrinsically groups together the commondata (CSVs containing data central values and uncertainties) and :ref:`fktables`.
+    It seems odd to require a `theoryid` and parameters in the `dataset_input` which refer to theory settings in order to load data. however, this is a relic of the underlying c++ code which performs the loading of data, which intrinsically groups together the commondata (CSVs containing data central values and uncertainties) and :ref:`fktables`.